This post will review the nine biggest predictors and reasons for divorce.

-One study from Fight the New Drug showcased that partners who consume porn in their marriage are often less committed, are more likely to cheat, and be less satisfied in their marriages than in marriages where porn isn’t consumed.
+One study from Fight the New Drug showcased that partners who consume p*rn in their marriage are often less committed, more likely to cheat, and less satisfied than in marriages where p*rn isn’t consumed.

 Which makes sense.

-When you invite tempting variables such as porn into your marriage, it is harder to maintain fully committed and loyal to your relationship.
+When you invite tempting variables such as p*rn into your marriage, it is harder to maintain fully committed and loyal to your relationship.

 P*rn is another variable that can make a partner turn away from their spouse instead of toward them, which we know we need for a healthy marriage to last.

 Lack of commitment also manifests in the modern statistic that the 7-year itch is now the 2-year itch, meaning marriages are most at risk for infidelity only 24 months after the wedding.

 Modern marriages are less committed than before, with 55-60% of divorces occurring in low-conflict marriages.

-There is no abuse, addiction, or adultery, just two adults that describe themselves as bored, dissatisfied, or unhappy in their marriages.
+There is no abuse, addiction, or adultery, just two adults who describe themselves as bored, dissatisfied, or unhappy in their marriages.

 Ironically, therapists urge couples to stay together and work out their problems in a low-conflict marriage, especially with kids, because children of divorce from low-conflict marriages endure the same trauma and psychological issues as children who remain in a high-conflict marriage.

 That alone should encourage couples in low-conflict marriages to be more committed to each other for the whole family’s generational well-being.